Christopher Nolan (author): Influences and mentors

 Nolan often discouraged inquiries about his literary influences.
-During an interview he once wrote: "Everything is an influence to a person trapped in a nightmare!"
+During an interview, he once wrote: "Everything is an influence to a person trapped in a nightmare!"
 Nolan's enthusiasm for literature however was largely attributed to his father's appreciation of James Joyce, Samuel Beckett, and D. H. Lawrence.
 Every night his father would read him several passages from Joyce's Ulysses and other literary works.
 Listening to such pieces not only kept Nolan stimulated but piqued his interest in writing his own poetry.

 In a poetry competition hosted by the British Spastics Society, Nolan received praise from writer Edna Healey, wife of then Chancellor of the Exchequer Denis Healey.
-As a judge of the competition she was one of the early recognizers of Nolan's writing abilities.
+As a judge of the competition, she was one of the early recognizers of Nolan's writing abilities.
 Healey was later invited as a guest on the BBC program titled "The World this Weekend."
 On the broadcast in response to the question "what was the most impressive moment," she remarked that reading Nolan's work: "Was the highspot of my year."

 When enrolling him for secondary school, Nolan's family struggled to convince educators that Nolan would be able to function in a regular class setting.
 Mount Temple Comprehensive School headmaster John Medlycott believed it was possible to devise a set-up to accommodate Nolan:

 Thanks to Medlycott, Nolan was accepted into Mount Temple and later was received by Trinity College, Dublin after Medlycott provided a personal recommendation.

 Pop culture

-Nolan's life story and works have been referenced to in several musical works.
+Nolan's life story and works have been referenced in several musical works.
 Rock band U2, whose members attended school with Nolan, wrote their song "Miracle Drug" (from How to Dismantle an Atomic Bomb) about him.